hashicorp/vault/website/source/docs/secrets/mysql/index.html.md

 interpolated into the `{{name}}` field: the default is 10.

-You may also configure the total number of characters allowed in the entire generated username (the sum of the display name and uuid poritions); the default is 16.
+You may also configure the total number of characters allowed in the entire generated username (the sum of the display name and uuid portions); the default is 16.
 Note that versions of MySQL prior to 5.8 have a 16 character total limit on user names, so it is probably not safe to increase this above the default on versions prior to that.